10 Steps to Writing an Effective Nonprofit Business Plan

 We know that starting a nonprofit organization is a difficult task.
 Between all of the paperwork and meetings, it can be hard to stay focused on your mission.

-A great way to stay on the right track is creating and following a business plan in the early stages of creating your nonprofit.
+A great way to stay on the right track besides having a project management mindset is by creating a business plan in the early stages of creating your nonprofit.

 We have laid out 10 steps of writing your nonprofit’s business plan: